zaoyang/30-days-of-web-development/day-03/day-03.cq.md

 ![](public/assets/finder-shell.png)

-The Finder program is just another type of shell that goes around your Operating System.
-We'll learn about other types of Shells in later exercises.

 ## Why Again do I need to know this?

 You don't need to be an Operating System expert to be a Web Developer.
 You should, however, as a developer, understand some of the fundamentals.

 Code doesn't just run on its own.
 When you write programs or applications for other people to use, they will be using computers.
 And guess what those computers will be using to run your programs or application?
 An operating system.

 What if you write an amazing web application, but it zaps all of your users' RAM?
 Your users probably won't be that happy.
-If you've ever had the pleasure of using Microsoft Excel you'll know that once you make anything slightly North of complicated on that program, your computer comes screeching halt, because it has taken all your computer's RAM trying to run.
+If you've ever had the pleasure of using Microsoft Excel you'll know that once you make anything slightly North of complicated on that program, your computer comes to a screeching halt, because it has taken all your computer's RAM trying to run.

 In our next installment of the series, we'll finish up our Setup & Tooling by installing our text editor.